 I am an Indigenous biologist working for indigenous communities.
 My work has to be pragmatic; it has to withstand tough questions about the purpose of research, its benefits and costs.
 It has to take into account community life and cultural practices, family relations and politics.
 I was born and raised in the Mohawk Territory of Kahnawake.
 Any time I enter a Native community, in some way, it’s like coming home again.
 I enter humbly, with wonder at how each place has created its own sense of community, and amazed at the resilience and strength it takes to heal and move forward.
 The Silent Genomes Project is truly looking seven generations ahead to protect our unborn, while building tools and human capacity to take care of the gift transferred to us by our ancestors.
 The challenge is to stay grounded, and to make sure this project is done properly so at the end of the day, our people have equitable access to the best health care.

-Meck Chongo is a Medical doctor who previously worked in England, Zimbabwe, and Zambia.
-Meck is a former University Without Walls Fellow and an Alumni of the University of Northern British Columbia (UNBC) who holds a PhD in Health Sciences.
+Meck is a former University Without Walls Fellow and an Alumni of the University of Northern British Columbia (UNBC) who holds a PhD in Health Sciences and a Postdoctoral Fellowship in Medical Genetics.
 His CIHR-funded PhD research titled “‘Experience Talks, Resilience Shapes’ Revisiting Historic Trauma (HT): Impact on Treatment in Indigenous Males Living with HIV/AIDS in British Columbia” highlighted the impact of historic trauma on highly active antiretroviral therapy (HAART), how adherence was promoted by resilience, and how this was mediated by survivor status.

-In his Post-Doctoral Fellowship, Meck is assigned in Prince George BC under the Silent Genomes Project, with an attachment to the Northern Biobank Initiative (NBI).
-As part of the Silent Genomes team, Meck strives to help incorporate Indigenous knowledge learnt to formulate Policy & Governance for development of the Indigenous Background Variant Library that will help close the genomic divide and bring more accurate genomic diagnosis to Indigenous peoples.
-He is honored to be part of the effort to steer both Silent Genomes and the NBI toward attaining equity in service provision to and access for Indigenous peoples.
+While part of the Silent Genomes team, Meck continues to help incorporate Indigenous knowledge learnt to formulate Policy & Governance for development of the Indigenous Background Variant Library that will help close the genomic divide and bring more accurate genomic diagnosis to Indigenous peoples.
+He is honored to be part of the effort to steer Silent Genomes toward attaining equity in service provision to and access for Indigenous peoples.

 MD, MSc, MSc, FRCPC, FCCMG Professor, Medical Genetics, University of British Columbia; Affiliate Professor, Division of Medical Sciences, University of Victoria